 - Non-ordered material produced by third party in the notices of applications and in decisions.

-- Forms that will be transferred to various electronic services in 2020-2021.
+- Forms that will be transferred to various electronic services in 2022-2023.
 The forms are made accessible in connection with the transfer to the electronic service.
+The reason for this is the limited user groups of the forms and financial issues.

 You can request content in an accessible format by email from kirjaamo (at) tukes.fi.